icons8/lunacy-docs/docs/index.md

 ## Text

 You can add text by choosing the Text tool from the Shapes and Objects toolbar (or press **T**).
 The pointer changes to the Text Input tool icon and then you can click anywhere in the Canvas to insert your text layer at that point.
-When you click on a canvas, a new text layer will be inserted with "Type something" placeholder, ready to replace.
+When you click on a canvas, a new text layer will be inserted with a “Type something” placeholder, ready for you to add your text.

-When you have a text layer selected, you shall notice that the Inspector has changed to show you all the properties that apply to text.
-Underneath the standard object properties, there’s the area for text style options which includes:
+When you have a text layer selected you will notice that the Inspector changes to show you all the properties that apply to text.
+Underneath the standard object properties, there’s an area for text style options which includes:

 * Font family
 * Font size